Krasko25/Obsidian-Sync/Archive/diary.md

 ==January 25th, 2024==
 Today was my birthday.
 For some reason I wanted to do my best in this very day more than in any other one.
 For some reason, I just want to grab into any date or source of motivation to name it a milestone of a "new me".

 It was not a bad day.
 I did not accomplish much, but I think that I did good.
-I spend some time with my friend and to help my father prepare to the road to my granny (Alina lives quite far away and the way there is always a bit stressful).
+I spent some time with my friends and was helping my father to prepare to the road to my granny (Alina lives quite far away and the way there is always a bit stressful).
 I also wasted some time on doing nothing, but this time I was not using my phone, I was just laying and gathering my strength to start working.
-I think, that is can be considered a progress.
+I think, that it can be considered a progress.

 This day was good, but not great.
 I hope, that I will finish my next birthday note with words "I am proud of the way, how I spend this day and year".